 I left the aquarium when it closed at 5:00 PM.
 I drove down to the shoreline to get pix of the Yaquina Bay bridge, which is a particularly attractive steel arch structure that I was glad to get into my collection.
 From the arc-deco obelisks on the bridge ramp it looked like a Depression-era works project.

-I later checked out Wikipedia -- once again, whatever Wikipedia's faults it's a good bet that it will have information on obscure topics like this -- and found out it had been opened in 1936, being designed by Conde McCulloch, an Oregon engineer who worked for the state department of transportation and designed many of the bridges along the US-101 coast highway.
+I later checked out Wikipedia -- once again, whatever Wikipedia's limitations, it's a good bet that it will have information on obscure topics like this -- and found out it had been opened in 1936, being designed by Conde McCulloch, an Oregon engineer who worked for the state department of transportation and designed many of the bridges along the US-101 coast highway.
 His bridge designs are highly regarded, and from what I could judge with very good reason.
 Interestingly, he was also a professor at my "alma mater", Oregon State University -- AKA Beaver State University, home of the mighty Beavers.

 I drove back inland towards I-5 through the hills and forests, with the sun shining through a blue sky interrupted by clouds, feeling some satisfaction at the way the day had gone.
 Unfortunately, that took me back through my old home of Corvallis, where I'd got my college degree and worked for about a decade.
 I should have gone down the coast to Florence and turned inland there, even though it would have been more troublesome, because as I drove past familiar sights I got a real case of the creeps.
 I was bumbling things in the days I lived there, and it brought back a lot of unpleasant memories I had otherwise forgotten.
 I couldn't get out of that town fast enough.